Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 • Restraining order prohibiting contact

 Plus, it can make it difficult or even impossible to get specific jobs, and if you are in the process of immigrating to the U.S., it could endanger your status.
-Therefore, if charged, you should consider seeking help from skilled criminal defense attorneys.
+Therefore, if charged, you should seek help from skilled criminal defense attorneys.

 Best Domestic Violence Law Firms in Virginia